-Learn guitar, bass, mandolin, piano, and more!
+Learn guitar, bass, mandolin, banjo, piano, and more!
 The Upper Bout offers one-on-one private lessons with our experienced instructors.
 Interested?
 Great!
 Please email [email protected], or call the store at 217-607-8132.

 Dr. Felix Chan received his BM at the University of North Texas.
 He earned his Master's and Doctoral degrees in Music from the University of Illinois.
 Besides the USA and Hong Kong, he has performed in Europe where he received additional musical training in France (Paris), Austria (the Esterhazy Palace), Italy and Poland.

 He has taught piano to children, teenagers and adults in all levels and abilities for more than 20 years.
 He is an experienced teacher, recitalist and accompanist.
 He has taught at the U of Illinois and The Conservatory of Central Illinois.
 From 2002 to 2007, he played in 19 musicals (over 135 performances) and he was the musical director for two musicals.

 Dr. Chan's piano teachers include Ian Hobson, Katherine Glaser (a devoted student of the legendary pianist and pedagogue Artur Schnabel), Ward Davenny, William Heiles, Kenneth Drake (an expert in Beethoven and the pianoforte instrument of his time), Joseph Banowetz and Tony Caramia (jazz piano).
 He is also a classically trained singer (baritone).
 He has sung in four full-length operas and in many major choral works.

 Dr. Chan is committed to teach every student and provide them with quality instruction so they can reach the best of their musical abilities.

 Caleb Cook has 20 years experience playing guitar, and over 10 years experience in the general field of music performance/education.